Alena18/FlashcardsEnglishBelarusianPetsMemoryGame/README.md

 Font is used from https://fonts.google.com/ called 'Sonsie One' if this font is not available any sans-serif available will be used.

 - __Feature left to implement__
-Next step to upgrade the game is to add score board where it is possible to see how many times user try to flip the cards and how many cards already flipped.
+Next step to upgrade the game is to add score board where it is possible to see how many times user try to flip the cards and how many cards were already flipped.
 It was done as an update.
+Also a new page was created with the game rules.

 ## Testing